Get a demo

 Most likely to try to do everything themselves - even when it comes to funerals.

 Named after their unwavering attitudes, Resolute Rookies have a do-it-yourself approach to life…and funerals.
-They are a younger demographic and tend to have the least exposure to funerals.
+They are a younger group and tend to have the least exposure to funerals.
 As a result, they are less likely than other segments to see the value of funerals.
 They’re also the least religious of all the segments.

 NFC-Segments_Great Expectations